Students from non EU/EWR countries (third countries)

 - a valid passport, biometric passport photos

-- a university entrance qualification which is recognized in Germany (school-leaving certificate like A-Levels or equivalent)
+- a university entrance qualification which is recognized in Germany (A-Levels or equivalent)

 - proof of your previous academic performance

 - letter of admission from TU Dortmund University